-Before Version 2.2, Python had no formal provision for class methods, i.e. methods which do not apply to specific objects of the class.
-Now Python has two (slightly differing) ways to do this, using the functions staticmethod() and classmethod().
-I will present use of the former, in the following enhancement to the code in Section 10.1 within the class textfile:
+Python has two (slightly differing) ways to designate a function as a class method, via the functions staticmethod() and classmethod().
+We will use only the former.
+As our first example, consider following enhancement to the code in within the class textfile above: